HDembinski/numba-stats/README.md

 * Generalised double-sided Crystal Ball
 * Tsallis-Hagedorn, a model for the minimum bias pT distribution
 * Q-Gaussian
-* Bernstein density (not normalised to unity, use this in extended likelihood fits)
+* Bernstein density (not normalized to unity, use this in extended likelihood fits)

 with more to come.
 The speed gains are huge, up to a factor of 100 compared to `scipy`.
 Benchmarks are included in the repository and are run by `pytest`.